Fifty years after returning from World War II, Reginald Carlson sat down to record what he

 Battle for Mt.
 Arnigo (April 1945):

-- Confused planning, delays, and severe losses as K, L, and M Companies pushed through intense German artillery and mines.
+- Confused planning, delays, and severe losses as K, L, and M Companies pushed through intense German artillery and minefields.

-- He repeatedly survived near-fatal moments (sniper fire, minefields, close shell bursts, and machine-gun emplacement hits).
+- He repeatedly survived near-fatal moments - sniper fire, mines, close shell bursts, machine-gun emplacements.

-- In one case, he raised his rifle at a wounded enemy but stopped at the last moment, describing a strong inner warning not to shoot.
+- In one moment, he raised his rifle at a wounded enemy and stopped before shooting, describing a strong inner warning not to shoot.

-- By the end of the campaign period he describes, many men in his unit had been killed or wounded.
+- By the end of the campaign, many men in his unit had been killed or wounded.